CuberrChen/VoxelNet/README_EN.md

 ![bev result](images/val564.png)

-注意：由于只保留了相机视角范围内的结果(Points that are projectedoutside of image boundaries are removed(in Paper Section 3.1))，所以车身后面没有检测框。
+Note：Points that are projectedoutside of image boundaries are removed(in Paper Section 3.1)),So there is no detection frame behind the body.

-## 3D可视化
+## 3D Visualization

-提供了两个用于查看3D点云空间下的可视化工具，一个是Web界面的可视化交互界面，一个是本地端的Viewer.

 ### 1. Try Kitti Viewer Web